 - urge state wildlife officials to respond sensibly if cougars return to their state.
 One of our collaborative partners, Cougar Rewilding Foundation, has drafted response protocols for dealing calmly with cougars that move into areas where people are no longer accustomed to having big cats as neighbors.
 We will help ensure this protocol is made widely available so that both people and cougars remain safe.

 - advance public policy on behalf of cougars.
-At the federal level, we are working to ensure FWS continues to protect cougars dispersing into the East.
 In 2016, we co-drafted a joint letter with Cougar Rewilding Foundation opposing the FWS’s scientifically flawed decision to delist the “Eastern Cougar” from the Endangered Species Act.
-And in Utah—where cougars are aggressively hunted—we’re pushing to require wildlife agents to apply the best available science to cougar management.
-We collaborate with other conservation groups to reform state wildlife agencies elsewhere.
+The FWS declared the Eastern Cougar extinct in 2018, suggesting that it’s up to states and other sovereigns to consider the relocation or reintroduction of cougars in the Midwest and the East.
+We are currently working with colleagues to explore the possibility of introductions on tribal lands.
+In Utah—where cougars are aggressively hunted—we’re pushing to require wildlife agents to apply the best available science to cougar management.